 On this day in music history: August 17, 1959 - “Kind Of Blue” by Miles Davis is released.
 Produced by Teo Macero and Irving Townsend, it is recorded at Columbia Records 30th Street Studios in New York City on March 2, 1959 and April 22, 1959.
 Recorded in two sessions six weeks apart, it features Davis backed by musicians John Coltrane, Cannonball Adderley, Jimmy Cobb, Paul Chambers, Bill Evans and Wynton Kelly.
 The songs will be created by Miles giving the musicians chord changes based on musical modes rather than traditional chord progressions, then improvising on those changes.
-The original LP release of “Kind Of Blue” will be a source of confusion among musicians and fans for years when the three tracks (“So What”, Freddie Freeloader", and “Blue In Green”) on the first side of the album are a quarter tone sharper than originally played.
+The original LP release of “Kind Of Blue” is a source of confusion among musicians and fans for years when the three tracks (“So What”, Freddie Freeloader", and “Blue In Green”) on the first side of the album are a quarter tone sharper than originally played.
 The problem turns out to have been caused by one of the two tape machines recording the session running slower than the other.
-The album will not be reissued with the songs at the correct pitch until 1992.
-All reissues from that time on will be mastered using the back up 3-track session tapes cut during the initial recording session.
-The album will go on to become one of the most popular and influential jazz recordings of all time.
-Having taken over thirty years for the album to sell over million copies, its sales will explode during the peak of the CD boom, tripling in sales during the 90’s and 2000’s.
-For the album’s 50th anniversary, Sony Music will release a 3 disc edition featuring the original album along with alternate takes of “Flamenco Sketches” and “Freddie Freeloader” (w/ the false start), along with in studio dialog recorded during the sesssions.
-The second disc will include live recordings featuring the sextet, with the third disc being a DVD featuring a documentary about the development and recording of the landmark album along with the rarely seen television program “The Sound Of Miles Davis” originally aired on April 2, 1959.
+The album is not reissued with the songs at the correct pitch until 1992.
+All reissues from that time on are mastered using the back up 3-track session tapes cut during the initial recording session.
+The album goes on to become one of the most popular and influential jazz recordings of all time.
+Having taken over thirty years for the album to sell over million copies, its sales explode during the peak of the CD boom, tripling in sales during the 90’s and 2000’s.
+For the album’s 50th anniversary, Sony Music releases a three disc edition featuring the original album along with alternate takes of “Flamenco Sketches” and “Freddie Freeloader” (w/ the false start), along with in studio dialog recorded during the sessions.
+The second disc includes live recordings featuring the sextet, with the third disc being a DVD featuring a documentary about the development and recording of the landmark album along with the rarely seen television program “The Sound Of Miles Davis” originally aired on April 2, 1959.
 “Kind Of Blue” has been certified 4x Platinum in the US by the RIAA, and is inducted into the Grammy Hall Of Fame in 1992.
 In 2002, the album is added to the National Recording Registry by the Library Of Congress.

 Hi guys!
 I’d just like to quickly apologize again for the lack of posting yesterday.
 Life caught up to me and wouldn’t let me go >.< I’ll try to be better about that, but until then I’ve got a great post lined up for y'all today!